jpaquim/psycle/cpsycle/readme.txt

 boost_thread_your_version.dll, (from bin path) universalis.dll (depending on your version needed or not) (from bin path) scintilla.dll (vc6, vc2008 only, search for an old compatible win98/xp dll)

+Posix

+The X11 part is quite unfinished, but to build execute the makefiles in the src directories of audio, container, dsp, file, ui, build the alsa driver and finally the host.
+Since there is no fileselector yet, you need to set manually a psy file somewhere in the fileload bar.
+The devel libs for X11 with xft, freetype, xmu, xshape and for alsa needs to be installed.
+Unfortunatley the makefiles of the qpsycle plugins arent working completly on a recent system without fixing them manually.